xmos/sw_usb_audio/doc/sw_ep0.rst

  +-----------------+-----------------+-----------------------------------------+

 .. note::
-    The acknowledgement sent from Decouple to the Audio System is an "output undeflow flag" if set to 1 the subsequent host to device sample transfer does not take place.
+    The acknowledgement sent from Decouple to the Audio System is an "output underflow flag" if set to 1 the subsequent host to device sample transfer does not take place.
 This allows the Audio subsystem to implement a suitable underflow behaviour based on the current audio format.